Exploring the "Rubik's Magic" universe: Local constraints

 \subsection{Flaps}

 Flap tiles (those that, following Definition \ref{def:localshape}, have a single hinging side with the two adjacent tiles) require a specific analysis.
-The term ``flap'' is the same used in \cite{Nou:86} and refers to the similarity with the flaps of a plane, that can rotate about a single side.
+The term ``flap'' is the same used in \cite{Nou:86} and refers to the similarity with the flaps of an airplane, that can rotate about a single side.

 Given an oriented configuration with a flap $T_i$, let us fix the attention to the three consecutive tiles $T_{i-1}$, $T_i$, $T_{i+1}$ and ignore all the others.
 Place the configuration so that $T_i$ is horizontal, with its front face up and the arrow pointing North, then rotate $T_{i-1}$ and $T_{i+1}$ at maximum distance from $T_i$ so that they become reciprocally superimposed.